LiemDQ/LiemDQ.github.io/content/posts/kantrowitz.md

 In practice, however, this kind of arrangement is not possible to achieve and maintain.
 There are two problems.

 The first is that generally, before reaching a supersonic velocity, the system has to first accelerate through a subsonic regime.
 And a subsonic flow will *also* choke the inlet, but at a much lower mass flow rate.
-As the system speeds up in the subsonic regime, the gas will either get diverted away from the inlet.
+As the system speeds up in the subsonic regime, some of the gas must get diverted away from the inlet as it cannot "fit" through the throat.
 The ratio of air diverted away to air entering the inlet is called the *capture ratio*.

 ![Choked sonic deceleration](/img/kantrowitz/subsonic-choked.png "Choked inlet at subsonic speeds.
 Some of the flow that would otherwise have entered the inlet is deflected away due to the pressure buildup.")

-As the airspeed increases past the speed of sound, the gas can no longer turn away in time (since it cannot receive information faster than the speed of sound).
+As the airspeed increases further and turns supersonic, the gas can no longer turn away in time (since it cannot receive information faster than the speed of sound).
 A bow shock will form in front of the inlet, and the subsonic gas on the other side *can* turn away from the inlet, maintaining mass continuity.

 ![Choked supersonic deceleration](/img/kantrowitz/sonic-choked-deceleration.png "Once the system settles at its (supersonic) cruising speed, a bow shock will form in front of the inlet.
 This leads to massive pressure losses, while the flow inside the duct is subsonic.")